nice-game-hints/zniw-adventure/ScatteredWoods/navigation.md

 Note that these pebbles are optional and only used to unlock bonus content in the Extras menu.
 See if you can find them all by yourself!

+Some pebbles will still be pointed out to you, if they're related to certain items or directly in your path.
+Most, however, are up to you to find.

 # I'll do my best - but for now, how do I get out of this forest?
 There are three possible paths to take (left, middle, and right) - why not do a bit of exploring?